Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Results

+The horizontal dashed lines in Fig.~\ref{fig:dynamics} show the classical baselines obtained by evaluating the short-time perturbative expansions of the quantum features at a fixed time (Subsec.~\ref{subsec:perturbation_theory}): red for the $\mathrm{GDQC}$ baseline (cf.\ Eq.~\eqref{eq:chi_bin_classical}) and light blue for the $\mathrm{QEK}$ baseline (cf.\ Eq.~\eqref{eq:P_vector_early_time_approx}).
+At short times, $\mathrm{GDQC}$ behaves consistently with its early-time baseline.
+Only once non-negligible correlation elements have built up does the $\mathrm{GDQC}$ performance depart from this baseline.
+By contrast, particularly on MUTAG, the $\mathrm{QEK}$ kernel shows slightly weaker agreement with its early-time baseline.
+This discrepancy may stem from multiple factors, including finite-shot noise in the estimation of the observables and the coarse nature of the early-time approximation.
+In particular, already at the smallest sampled time step $t=40\,\mathrm{ns}$, the largest graphs in the dataset exhibit a non-negligible $P_2(t)$ contribution.

+More generally, $\mathrm{QEK}$ and $\mathrm{GDQC}$ are not consistently comparable across all settings.
+In particular, $\mathrm{GDQC}$ attains the best score on MUTAG, whereas $\mathrm{QEK}$ achieves the best score on PTC\_FM$^{*}$ (Tab.~\ref{tab:core_table}).
+Regarding the use of the node-feature embedded Hamiltonian $\hat{\mathcal{H}}_{\mathrm{loc}}^{\mathcal{G}}$ versus the global-detuning Hamiltonian $\hat{\mathcal{H}}_{\mathrm{glob}}^{\mathcal{G}}$, we observe an overall trend in favor of local detuning across both datasets, with a particularly pronounced effect on PTC\_FM$^{*}$ (Tab.~\ref{tab:core_table}).
+This pattern is consistent with the classical setting, where attributed variants often outperform their non-attributed counterparts.
+As the sampling time varies, performance changes only moderately, within $\sim 5$--$10\%$ in weighted F1 score, see Fig.~\ref{fig:pointwise}.
+The best-performing time step (i.e., the maximum over the sampled times) is reported in Tab.~\ref{tab:core_table}$;$ note that it can originate from the time interval $1\,\mathrm{\mu s}< t \leq 2\,\mathrm{\mu s}$, which is not shown in Fig.~\ref{fig:pointwise}.

-Next, we employ pooling schemes in order to potentially further enhance the performance of the quantum-feature kernels.
-The two pooling scheme which we apply are described in Subsec.~\ref{subsec:pooling}.
-However, the decision on which of the $k=20$ time steps to pool, and how many time steps to use is quite arbitrary.
-Instead of relying on a predetermined strategy, we fix the number of time steps to use, and randomly select $1000$ tuples of time-steps combinations.
-The goal of this study is really to comprehend by how much the performance of our models can be enhanced by means of information pooling.
-For this reason, we only report the best-performing models for each tuple size.
+Next, we consider pooling schemes to further enhance the quantum-feature kernels.
+The two pooling schemes are described in Subsec.~\ref{subsec:pooling}.
+Since the choice of which of the $k=20$ time steps to pool (and how many to pool) is a priori arbitrary, we fix the tuple size and evaluate \emph{all} candidate time-step tuples considered in our sweep.
+The goal is to quantify the performance gains achievable through pooling and to assess the sensitivity of the models to the pooling choice.
+For each tuple size, we select the pooling configuration that maximizes cross-validated performance and report the corresponding test performance.
+Focusing on tuple sizes $3$ and $5$, Tab.~\ref{tab:results} summarizes the selected pooled models for $t_{\mathrm{max}}=1\,\mu\mathrm{s}$ and $t_{\mathrm{max}}=2\,\mu\mathrm{s}$, together with the chosen time steps.